-The European Pillar of Social Rights stresses:
+The European Pillar of Social Rights stresses in its Principle 15:

 This support includes:

 - The triennial Pension Adequacy Report of the Commission and the Social Protection Committee provides an overview of pension policies, focusing on the adequacy of old-age incomes today and in the future.
 Volume II provides a description of the pension system and pension adequacy in each of the 27 Member States.
 The key conclusions of the 2021 report were endorsed by the EU Council on 14 June 2021 and discussed with policy mmakers, social partners, stakeholders and experts at the international conference Pension adequacy in an ageing society.

 - The High-level group of experts on supplementary pensions analysed the potential contribution of supplementary (occupational and personal) pensions to adequate old-age incomes and adopted its final report in December 2019.

 - The Commission provides financial support to projects that aim to boost policy-making at national level or to help citizens access information on their pension rights, such as the European Tracking Service for pensions.

 - Addressing broad population ageing challenges, the Commission also fosters Active Ageing, via its guiding principles for active ageing , the Active Ageing Index, a policy advocacy and monitoring tool, the European Innovation Partnership for Active and Health Ageing, which fosters innovation, and provides funding.
 It also support the work of partner organisations, for instance the social partner autonomous agreement, and the covenant on demographic change.

 - In 2022 the Social Protection Committee approved a benchmarking framework on pension adequacy to support the implementation of principle 15 of the European Pillar of Social Rights.